data-8/datascience/docs/tutorial.rst

     default_map = Map()                 # generate a default Map
     default_map.show()                  # display the Map

-    html = default_map.as_html()        # generate the html
+    html = default_map.as_html()        # generate the HTML
-    with open('map.html', 'w') as f:    # make a file to store the html f.write(html)                   # write the html to the file
+    with open('map.html', 'w') as f:    # make a file to store the HTML f.write(html)                   # write the HTML to the file

-The maps modules also allows you to make custom maps with markers, circles and regions.
+The maps module also allows you to make custom maps with markers, circles, and regions.

 .. ipython:: python

-    from datascience.maps import Map, Marker, Circle, Region            # import the Map, Marker, Circle and Region class
+    from datascience.maps import Map, Marker, Circle, Region

-    # generates markers with custom sets of coordinates, colors and popups
+    # Generate markers with custom coordinates, colors, and popups
     marker1 = Marker(37.372, -121.758, color="green", popup="My green marker")
     marker2 = Marker(37.572, -121.758, color="orange", popup="My orange marker")

-    # generates a circle with a custom set of coordinates, color and popup
+    # Generate a circle with custom coordinates, color, and popup
     circle = Circle(37.5, -122, color="red", area=1000, popup="My Circle")

-    # make a geojson object which is needed when making a region
+    # Make a GeoJSON object for the region
     geojson = {
         "type": "Feature",
         "geometry": {
             "type": "Polygon",
-        "coordinates": [                                                # specifies the coordinates
+            "coordinates": [
-            [[-121,37],[-121.5,37],[-121.5,37.5],[-121,37.5],[-121,37]] # these coordinates make a rectangle ]
+                [[-121,37],[-121.5,37],[-121.5,37.5],[-121,37.5],[-121,37]]  # rectangle
+            ]
         }
     }

-    # make a region with your geojson object
+    # Create a region using the GeoJSON object
     region = Region(geojson)

-    # Initialize the map
+    # Initialize the map with all features
+    custom_map = Map(
-    custom_map = Map(features=[marker1, marker2, circle, region],       # specifies the features
+        features=[marker1, marker2, circle, region],  # specify features
-             width=800,                                                 # specifies a custom width
+        width=800,                                     # custom width
-             height=600                                                 # specifies a custom height
+        height=600                                     # custom height
     )
     custom_map.show()  # display the map